pivotal/docs-tap/install-components.md

     ```

 1. Gather the values schema.
-1. **(Optional)** Create a `scst-store-values.yaml` using the following sample for Supply Chain Security Tools - Store as a guide:
+1. **(Optional)** See [Deployment Details and Configuration](scst-store/deployment_details.md#configuration) for other configuration options.
+Create a `scst-store-values.yaml` with custom values.

+    For example, if your environment does not support `LoadBalancer`, and you want to use `NodePort`, configure the `app_service_type` property:

     ```yaml
-    db_password: "PASSWORD-0123"
     app_service_type: "LoadBalancer"
     ```
-    Where `PASSWORD-0123` is the same password used between deployments.
-For more information, see [Known Issues - Persistent Volume Retains Data](scst-store/known_issues.md#persistent-volume-retains-data).

-    If your environment does not support `LoadBalancer`, omit the `app_service_type` line so that
-    the default value `NodePort` is used instead.

-   > **Note:**
-    By default, a service account with read-write privileges to the metadata store app is installed.
+    By default, a service account with read-write privileges to the Supply Chain Security Tools - Store is installed.
 This service account is a cluster-wide user that uses ClusterRole.

-     To not have `read-write` service account installed by default,
-     set `add_default_rw_service_account` property to `"false"`.
-To create custom service account, see [create service account doc](scst-store/create_service_account_access_token.md).
-   - The store supports connecting to PostgreSQL Amazon RDS.
-Please refer to the [AWS RDS Postgres for Metadata Store docs](scst-store/use_aws_rds.md)
+A read-only service account can be created, see [Deployment Details and Configuration](scst-store/deployment_details.md#configuration).

 1. Install the package by running: